 - Strong record of post-degree placements in jobs or PhD programs

-- Certificate programs available for those wanting specializatiions in Comparative and Global Politics or in Public Policy
+- Certificate programs available for those wanting specializatiions in Global Politics or in Public Policy

 - Teaching and research assistantship opportunities